Black Dog (1998 film): Plot

-Things worsen when Cutler takes Jack's wife Melanie and daughter Tracy hostage to ensure that Crews will complete the job and finish the entire trip.
-Despite the numerous attempts from Red to hijack the load, as well as Sonny's death, Jack manages to survive each attempt.
-When they make it to Maryland, Jack, aware of the entire plot, formulates a plan to turn over the guns to the FBI and to get his family back.
+Cutler takes Jack's wife Melanie and daughter Tracy hostage to ensure that Crews will complete the job.
+When they make it to Maryland, Jack formulates a plan to turn over the guns to the FBI and save his family.
 Wes, at this point, has gone his separate way, while Earl decides to stay on until the end.
 Jack puts the FBI tracking device on the truck that Wes is leaving on and eventually the FBI pulls over the truck to realize it is the wrong one.
-However, Jack calls Agent Allen Ford (Charles Dutton), who is leading the case, on Wes' cell phone, telling him his plan to meet him at a loading dock in Jersey, where he will be meeting with Cutler to exchange the guns for his family.
+However, Jack calls Agent Allen Ford, who is leading the case, on Wes's cell phone, revealing his plan to meet him at a loading dock in Jersey.
+Cutler will be there to exchange the guns for Jack's family.

 When the meeting occurs, the FBI arrives and a shootout occurs with Cutler's men.
-Jack is able to catch Cutler before he can escape and then turns him over to the FBI.
-As a token of gratitude, the FBI gives Jack his commercial driver's license back, and also tells the Crewses that their house won't be foreclosed, in return for his assistance during the operation and they thank him for bringing Sonny's body back.
+Jack manages to catch Cutler before he can escape and turns him over to the FBI.
+As a token of gratitude, the FBI gives Jack his commercial driver's license back, and also tells the Crewses that their house will not be foreclosed, in return for his assistance during the operation and they thank him for bringing Sonny's body back.
 He is also given the key to drive the truck one last time to the impound lot.
-Also, Jack thanks Earl, who was wounded in the shootout between the FBI and Cutler's men, for staying, and in return Earl tells Jack to take care of his dog, Tiny (a pit bull riding in the trailer as a guard), until he heals and everything is sorted out.
+Jack thanks Earl, who was wounded in the shootout, for staying.
+In return, Earl tells Jack to take care of his dog, Tiny (a pit bull riding in the trailer as a guard), until he heals and everything is sorted out.

-As the Crews’ leave the docks for the impound lot, they are intercepted by Red, who makes one last attempt at Jack's life, but ultimately their slamming into each other causes Red to lose control of his truck, which then flips over numerous times before getting hit by a train and exploding.
+As the Crewses leave the docks for the impound lot, they are intercepted by Red, who makes one last attempt at Jack's life.
+However, their slamming into each other causes Red to lose control of his truck, which then repeatedly flips over before getting hit by a train and exploding.
+After Jack checks on his family, he continues driving the truck to the impound lot.